The School For Good And Evil: 6 Quick Things We Know About The Netflix Movie

 Magee is a perfect choice, because not only has he been around the business for some time, he’s had plenty of experience in writing fantasy, working on films such as the Academy-Award winning Life of Pi, the Disney sequel Mary Poppins Returns, and wrote the screenplay for Finding Neverland, the story of the author who created the legendary character, Peter Pan.
 Truly, he has great experience up his sleeves, and I’m eager to see what he’ll do with the fantastic story that is The School for Good and Evil.

-The School For Good And Evil Is Currently Filming
+The School For Good And Evil Has Finished Filming

-No need to worry whether or not production has been halted due to any reasons, because we are happy to report that The School for Good and Evil is currently filming in Europe.
-According to the Belfast Telegraph, production has been underway since April of 2021 in north Belfast in Ireland.
+As you can expect for a film that already has a trailer, The School for Good and Evil finished production for their film not too long ago.
+From a tweet on Twitter from Netflix Geeked, it was confirmed back in July of 2021 that filming had wrapped on the film and was entering into the post-production phases.

-With that in mind, hopefully, we might be able to see the filming wrap by the end of the, year and possibly see the release maybe sometime by mid-2022.
-Either way, all we can do is guess until then, and hope that a debut date comes out with time.
+If you haven’t yet seen the trailer for The School for Good and Evil, be sure to watch it now, as you won’t want to miss out on the magic.

-With an amazing cast, awesome story, and filming already underway, The School for Good and Evil is looking to be an amazing addition to Netflix's original film line-up.
-I can’t wait for more news to come out soon regarding its release, and for a trailer to drop as soon as possible.
-We could all use a little movie magic in our lives.
+With an amazing cast, awesome story, and some really cool looking set pieces featured in the trailer, The School for Good and Evil is looking to be an amazing addition to Netflix's original film line-up.
+I can’t wait for this movie to pop up as part of the 2022 Netflix movie schedule.
+I’m practically counting down the days.